techwithnc/myproject/project-07/README.md

 ![pj07](https://user-images.githubusercontent.com/120474799/224554638-1725baf8-9c8b-4153-bc0c-e09334ac4c9c.png)

 ## What is this?
-This is a simple project that I was practiced on AWS and Terraform.In this Project I have used terraform to provisioning some AWS resources.
+This is a simple terraform project that I was practiced on AWS.In this Project I have used terraform to provisioning some AWS resources.

 ## What type of AWS resources are include in this project?
 In this simple project , I've used the following types of AWS resource.
 These are  ...